-During the period, the Group has restructured certain facilities.
-The carrying amount of these facilities amounted to US\$ 8 million as at 30 June 2022 - on which an ECL of US\$ 1.5 million is being held.
-The magnitude of the restructuring activities did not have any impact on carrying values thereby no modification loss was recorded on these.
+The carrying amount of restructured facilities amounted to US\$ 262 million as at 30 June 2023.
+Out of the total restructured facilities 71% relate to performing customers on which an ECL of US\$ 42 million is being held.
+In line with CBB guidelines loans qualifying for relief from additional ECL charges is included in this amount.
+These restructuring did not have any impact on carrying values thereby no modification loss was recorded on these.
 The Group continues to record interest on performing customers as normal and interest on non-performing customers is recorded on receipt basis.